 Thus strong winds and/or long stretches of water both lead to large waves with more energy.

-Wave energy is the sum of two components: the water surface profile (potential energy) and the movement of the water particles (kinematic energy), and much like a swining pendulum, the contribution from potential and kinematic energy varies throughout the wave cycle.
-Larger waves have a higher concentration of energy, where-as flatter (or "calmer") water represents an absence of wave energy.
+Much like a swinging pendulum, the amount of potential and kinematic energy varies throughout the wave cycle.
+Larger waves occur where there is a concentration of energy, whereas flatter (or "calmer") water represents an absence of wave energy.

 The available energy at any one point can be heading in many different directions, depending on its origin:

 Consider for a moment the impact of waves on a fixed vertical wall, which reflects all the incident wave energy.
 In this instance a standing wave pattern forms from the constructive interference of the incident and reflected waves that carry energy in opposing directions.

 Conversely, to effectively absorb all the incident wave energy, the wall needs to move so that it creates a wave exactly out of phase with the incident wave.
 If these waves perfectly cancel each other out no energy remains in the water at the wall's boundaries, and all of the original energy must have transferred to the moving wall - thus we've created a wave energy absorber!

 Therefore an ideal wave energy device should be shaped to minimise energy dissipation and reflections and its motion should be suitably damped for a given wave condition.
 However, before we seek to solve this seemingly simple problem, we must also remember that real ocean waves are not regular: they vary in intensity, direction, aren't sinusoidal and the energy is dispersed throughout the water column!